EES-TUe/ees-scientific-software-engineering/README.md

-# power-system-simulation
+# ees-scientific-software-engineering

-This is a student project for Power System Simulation.
+This is a training project for Scientific Software Engineering for EES group.

 ## Installation